Diabetes in dogs

 Insulin

 Life-long insulin injections, either daily or twice-daily, will be required for a diabetic dog.
-Through glucose sugar monitoring, the vet will establish the correct amount of insulin you need to give your dog each day.
+Through glucose monitoring curves to track a dog’s blood sugar levels throughout the day, the vet will establish the correct amount of insulin you need to give your dog.

 Diet